 What else do I need to know?

-- Denver Health cannot do elective surgery on patients using any form of nicotine as it increases healing complications.
-We will test for nicotine use in patients with a smoking history.
+- Denver Health cannot do this surgery on patients using any form of nicotine as it increases healing complications.
+Nicotine testing is done prior to surgery.
+For resources on quitting nicotine products learn about our Quit program.
+Again, we will test for those with a strong history.
+This is for patient safety.

 - Use of stimulant drugs such as cocaine, amphetamines, meth, etc., can also cause wound healing problems and needs to be stopped prior to surgery.
 Again, we will test for those with a strong history.
 This is for patient safety.